-4. The European Union or the EU (which was earlier known as the European Economic Community) also grants GSP to beneficiary developing countries and was the first to do so in 1971.
+- 4. The European Union or the EU (which was earlier known as the European Economic Community) also grants GSP to beneficiary developing countries and was the first to do so in 1971.
 The scheme is subjected to comprehensive revision every 10 years.
 India is granted tariff preferences based on a "general arrangement" for developing countries and is listed in Annex 1 of the regulation 978/2012 dated 25.10.2012.
-However, the EU GSP has two "special arrangements" too which includes one for beneficiary countries signing the agreements related to sustainable development and good governance which is also known as GSP+ while the other is for the least developed countries (LDCs) and is known by the term "Everything But Arms (EBA)".

-- 5. Hence, there are three main variants (arrangements) or tiers of the EU GSP Scheme namely:- - 3 The standard/general GSP arrangement, which offers tariff reductions or elimination on identified products exported from beneficiary developing countries.
-The coverage includes two thirds of all product categories. - 3 8 酸 the "GSP+" enhanced preferences mean full removal of tariffs on essentially the same product categories as those covered by the general arrangement.
-These are granted to countries which ratify and implement 27 core international conventions relating to human and labour rights, environment and good governance;
+However, the EU GSP has two "special arrangements" too which includes one for beneficiary countries signing the agreements related to sustainable development and good governance which is also known as GSP+ while the other is for the least developed countries (LDCs) and is known by the term "Everything But Arms (EBA)". - 5.
+Hence, there are three main variants (arrangements) or tiers of the EU GSP Scheme namely: - i.
+The standard/general GSP arrangement, which offers tariff reductions or elimination on identified products exported from beneficiary developing countries.
+The coverage includes two thirds of all product categories. - ii. the "GSP+" enhanced preferences mean full removal of tariffs on essentially the same product categories as those covered by the general arrangement.
+These are granted to countries which ratify and implement 27 core international conventions relating to human and labour rights, environment and good governance; - iii.
+"Everything but Arms" (EBA) arrangement for least developed countries (LDCs), which grants duty-free quota-free access to all products, except for arms and ammunitions.